wolfie82/fl_nodes/README.md

 ### 🎛 General-Purpose Flexibility

-- **Dynamic Node Parameters** – Add/remove inputs, outputs, or fields at runtime.
+- 🤖 **Node Configuration State Machine** – Dynamically add or remove ports and fields on nodes at runtime, allowing node structure to adapt automatically based on current links and input data.

-- **Node Grouping** – Select and group nodes for organization and batch operations.
+- 🧑‍🤝‍🧑 **Node Grouping** – Enable users to select multiple nodes and group them together for easier organization, movement, and management within complex graphs.

-- **Reusable Graph Macros** – Define templates or functions composed of reusable node sets.
+- ♻️ **Reusable Graph Macros** – Allow users to define, save, and reuse templates or functions made up of multiple nodes, streamlining the creation of common patterns and workflows.

-- **Field Editors 2.0** – Make custom fields more composable, interactive, and inline-editable.

-Click [here](https://hackmd.io/@l7G0TmToRX-GFgwRUOHloA/Byi53IwFyx) for a detailed and updated TODO list for the project.
+- 🎩 **Enhanced Editor Mode** – Introduce advanced, opt-in editing tools and keyboard shortcuts to improve productivity and provide a more powerful graph editing experience.

 ---